 Stops: There will be at least 1 restroom break during our walk.
-Each participant will also be offered a complimentary bottle of water on the walk and a snack along the way.
+Each participant will also be offered a complimentary bottle of water on the walk and a small snack along the way.
 A meal prior to the tour is recommended.

 Are gratuities included?
 Guide gratuities are not included in the tour price, so if you enjoy your tour, tips are very much appreciated.